Whole Life Carbon Assessment, RICS & Greater London Authority

 Input construction site operations data (A5 & Optional C1)

-Input construction site operations data and include a C1 deconstruction/demolition scenario if you have used one of the advanced end of life options in the LCA parameters.
+Input construction site operations data and include a C1 deconstruction/demolition scenario if you have used one of the advanced end of life options (market-based or EPD EOL) in the LCA parameters.

 Input emissions and removals query (Optional B1)

-Input refrigerants, concrete carbonisation and vegetation carbon withdrawals.
+Input refrigerants, concrete carbonization and vegetation carbon withdrawals.

 Input annual maintenance (B2)